 Banks that hope to compete in today’s market must put the consumer first.
 In the current market, that means focusing on digital channels.
 As more and more consumers prefer to bank online, via a tablet, desktop or mobile phone, banks must find a way to offer the best digital experience possible.
 Often, one of the first steps in creating digital channels that live up to consumer expectations is to take a look at your bank’s overall website design and functionality.
 While a website build is no small project, standard best practices suggest that you should consider a refresh of your website design every three or four years.
 To help get you started on ideas, the team at Engageware has put together a list of our top picks for the best bank website designs.
-Working exclusively for banks and credit unions to help them improve the digital experience for consumers by using our innovative, game-changing software, we have seen a lot of websites — the good, the bad, and everything in between!
+We work with over 350 banking customers to help them improve the digital experience for consumers by using our innovative, game-changing Customer Self-Service and Appointment Scheduling software, we have seen a lot of websites — the good, the bad, and everything in between!
 Hopefully, the list below will serve as inspiration for you as you embark on your next website design project.

 Our Top Picks for the Best Bank and Credit Union Website Designs

 Heritage Grove Federal Credit Union’s responsive website design relies on a serene palette of calming, natural colors to evoke a down to earth, simple and warm feel for visitors.
 Its quiet elegance makes you forget for a second that you are actually on a credit union’s website — there are no pushy sales pitches, bold call-outs or busy sidebars.
 The navigation is simple and straightforward yet packs a punch with the amount of choices in the drop-down menus.
 Overall, this is an extremely intuitive, user-friendly site with a beautiful and businesslike design that acts as a trusted resource for members and prospective members.